Original Post Date: Jan 14, 2021

 - Signatures of directors

-- Objects of the corporation, this is what the corporation activity is, how the corporation will assist the community.
+- Objects of the nonprofit corporation.
+This is what the corporation activity is and how the corporation will assist the community.
 The general rule is that the object clauses are 2 to 6 paragraphs of intentions for the business activity.
 There is wording for pre-approved nonprofit and charitable purposes that you may choose to use.

 - A NUANS report is mandatory if the corporation is being established in Ontario, Alberta, PEI, New Brunswick, Nova Scotia, North West Territories, and Canada.